The Upper Mississippi Great River Road

 McGregor & Marquette, Iowa and Prairie du Chien, Wisconsin and North

-Whichever Mississippi State Great River Road route you take (Iowa or Wisconsin) north of Dubuque/East Dubuque, when you arrive at either McGregor, Iowa or Prairie du Chien, Wisconsin you’ve got to take the time to explore the communities on both sides of the river.
+Whichever Mississippi State Great River Road route you take north of Dubuque/East Dubuque (Iowa or Wisconsin scenic drives), when you arrive at either McGregor, Iowa or Prairie du Chien, Wisconsin you’ve got to take the time to explore the communities on both sides of the river.

 On the Iowa side of the Mississippi, historic McGregor has loads of interesting shops, restaurants, taverns and a fine historic walking district tour.
 The McGregor Fall Arts & Crafts Festival is one we like to catch for a fun time in McGregor and fall color along the Mississippi River Road.
 In the hills above the town is Pikes Peak State Park & Campground (see our review).
 There are some fantastic scenic lookouts at this park and a nice little hiking trail that takes you by a waterfall.
 The park has 77 campsites, 60 with electric service, a modern bathroom/shower facility, dump station, and a park store and pavilion.
 Half the sites are held out for first come, first served and the other half can be reserved in advance.

 A few miles north of McGregor is Effigy Mounds National Park, offering excellent hiking and walking trails, excellent scenic lookouts over the river, and interesting exhibits and naturalist trails covering the history of the Mound-Builder Native culture.
 The town of Marquette Iowa also has a few interesting shops, including a winery.

 On the Wisconsin side in Prairie du Chien, attractions include Villa Louis, a historic settlement offering tours operated by the Wisconsin Historical Society, the Lawler Riverside Park, on St. Feriole Island, Cabela’s Outfitters huge Outfitters/Sporting Goods Warehouse Store, and some interesting shops like the Cannery Antique and Gift Shop, worth spending at least a half hour browsing around nooks and crannies of their 30,000 square foot shop, plus sample their homemade ice cream.
 Their June Prairie Villa Rendezvous is probably Prairie du Chien’s most popular annual event.